carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 {: .output}

 Also, the Max, Min, and Mean output on `summary()` can give us a sense of the evenness.
-For example, the OTU that occurs more times in the sample JC1A occurs 399 times, and in average in sample JP4D an OTU occurs in 37.17 reads.
+For example, the OTU that occurs more times in the sample JC1A occurs 399 times, and on average in sample JP4D, an OTU occurs in 37.17 reads.

 ~~~
 > summary(merged_metagenomes@otu_table@.Data)